binchenX/understand_container/docs/ch3.md

 32123
 ```

-All right, it means the new process will be added to the cgroups created in the first container run.
+Alright, this means that the new process will be added to the cgroups created during the first container run.

-To summary, when a container is created, a new cgroup group will be created for each type of the resources and all the processes running in the container will be put into that group (for each type).
-Hence the resources the processes in the container can be controlled through those cgroups.
+In summary, when a container is created, a new cgroup will be created for each type of resource, and all the processes running in the container will be placed into these groups.
+Therefore, the resources that the processes in the container can use can be controlled through these cgroups.

 ## Config cgroups

 ### Hard way

-We know now when the cgroups are created and what and how processes are put into each groups.
-Finally, it is time to see actually how to use the cgroup to put some constraints on the processes.
-Memory constraint/cgroup is the easiest to understand, and we'll use that as an example.
+We now understand when the cgroups are created, and how processes are assigned to each group.
+Finally, it's time to see how to actually use the cgroup to impose constraints on the processes.
+The memory constraint/cgroup is the easiest to understand, so we'll use that as an example.

-However, if you check the memory cgroup configuration for the xyxy12, it is isn't set at all.
-I don't know where 9223372036854771712 is come from but that's for sure not a useful limitation.
+However, if you check the memory cgroup configuration for `xyxy12`, it isn't set at all.
+I'm not sure where 9223372036854771712 comes from, but it's certainly not a useful limitation.

 ```
 cat /sys/fs/cgroup/memory/user/1000.user/c2.session/xyxy12/memory.limit_in_bytes
 9223372036854771712
 ```

-To config a limit is as easy as writing a sysfs file.
+To config a limit is as easy as writing a `sysfs` file.

 ```
 # requires root